HL7/fhir-consent-management/input/pagecontent/delegate.md

 **Pre-condition:**

 **Narrative:**
-The consenter gives assigns a delegate to sign and file a consent on their behalf.
+By navigating and signing a delegation form, the consenter assigns a delegate to sign and file a consent on their behalf.

 **Post-condition:**
-The delegate will receive the notice to collect consent if the subject is the original consenter and has the authority to review and file and sign the consent.
+Notices to collect consent from the the original consenter would be routed to the delegate.
 The delegate will also be able to revoke the consent.